wolfgangasdf/reftool5/README.md

 # Reftool 5

 Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com).
-I use it since 2006, [the old reftool](https://bitbucket.org/wolfgang/reftool) was Eclipse RCP based, Reftool 5 now uses simply JavaFX that is included in Java 8, making it much smaller & faster.
+I use it since 2006, [the old reftool](https://bitbucket.org/wolfgang/reftool) was Eclipse RCP based, Reftool 5 now uses simply JavaFX that is included in Java 8, making it much smaller & faster (reftool 4 data is automatically migrated).
 Reftool 5 is stable and constantly improved because I use it daily.
 However, the code is pretty clean and you can easily modify it if you wish.

 Why do I not use Zotero?
 I would like to but: (i) Too slow for 10,000 articles. (ii) No unique bibtex id. (iii) Daily work needs too many clicks, it doesn't fit my workflow.
-This appears to be design-based to me and can't be solved easily (also because of XUL codebase, no decent IDE comparable to IntelliJ).
-Further, scala is a beautiful language and cross-platform thanks to the Java VM!
+This appears to be design-based to me and can't be solved easily (also because I am not good in XUL programming and there is no decent IDE comparable to IntelliJ).
+Further, scala is a beautiful language worth learning and cross-platform thanks to the Java VM!

 Features (not complete):